roshnivinith/roshnivinith.github.io/_posts/7-1-1-things-to-do.md

 - **[Stanford Theater](http://www.stanfordtheatre.org/)**:  Watch classic movies (on the cheap!) the way they were meant to be seen at this ornate theater in downtown Palo Alto.<br>
 - **[Stanford Shopping Center](http://www.simon.com/mall/stanford-shopping-center)**<br>
 - **[Fry's](http://www.frys.com/)**:  The world-famous supermarket for tech enthusiasts.
 Each location has a different theme! <br><br>
+- **Museums**:  The Tech Museum and the Children's Discovery Museum in downtown San Jose were

 ### Outdoor Activities still relatively close to Mountain View <br>
 - **[Half Moon Bay](http://www.visithalfmoonbay.org/)**:  The closest beach.
 But be warned:  the Pacific Ocean is always, always freezing!<br>